Njörðr’s Wanderers

-After being rained out on Saturday last year, Njörðr’s Wanderers will be making a return engagement this year.
-We portray a typical seasonal trading camp found along waterways between Ireland, Iceland, France, and Denmark, between the years 800-1000.
-We focus on the people, activities, and goods found within these camps, in a living history format using appropriate roles, clothing, techniques, and equipment.
-We set up our camp with merchant’s booths, tents, and workshops, where one would meet crafters and traders in textiles, fur and ivory, foodstuffs and fisherfolk, town guards, religious figures and nobility, and transients and travelers.
+Njörðr’s Wanderers returns to Maryland Sheep & Wool Festival!
+We are an experimental/reconstructive archaeology group studying agriculture, industry, and commerce in the North Sea region from the mid-8th to the mid-10th centuries.
+We present our research in a living history format, presented as a typical seasonal trading camp found along waterways between Ireland, Iceland, France, and Denmark.
+We focus on the various cultures, trades, and lifeways found within these camps.
+A visitor to a trade camp may encounter merchant’s booths, tents, and workshops, meeting crafters and traders in textiles, fur and antler, foodstuffs and fisherfolk, town guards, religious figures and nobility, and transients and travelers.

-We participate in several events throughout the year, including Military Through the Ages at Jamestown Settlement (Mar), Frederick Fiber Festival (Apr), Carroll County Celtic Festival (June), Maryland Irish Festival (Nov), and several events throughout the year at Fort Loudoun Historic Site, including the Across the Centuries historical timeline (May).
+We participate in several events throughout the year, including Military Through the Ages at Jamestown Settlement (Mar), Frederick Fiber Festival (Apr), Carroll County Celtic Festival (June), Maryland Irish Festival (Nov), and several other regional events throughout the year.
 Our members are in Pennsylvania, Maryland, and Virginia, and we welcome opportunities to collaborate with other living history groups, sites, and events.

 Njörðr’s Wanderers from the 2021 Virtual Festival